 A. Current location B. Sort list C. Search field D. Search location E. Panel menu F. Filter options G. List/Grid/Gallery view H. My checked-out assets I. Check-out status J. Context menu K. Refresh button

 (A) Displays the location of the file.
-You can click the drop-down arrow to go back to a parent folder.
+You can click the drop-down arrow to return to a parent folder.

 (B) Allows you to sort the assets or search results alphabetically, by size, and by last modified.

 (C) Allows you to search for assets, type a keyword in the search field and press Enter.